Energy Efficiency in Utilities

 DETAILS

-Utilities and other program administrators develop and implement a diverse portfolio of program types that target all customers and sectors using a variety of strategies.
-Each program type provides a unique level of savings at a specific cost, which can be quantified through several approaches, including the levelized total cost of saved electricity and levelized program administrator cost of saved electricity.
+Utilities and other program administrators develop and implement a diverse portfolio of programs that help different customers and sectors save energy using a variety of strategies.
+The cost-effectiveness of different programs can be quantified through several approaches, including by dividing the expenses by the number of kilowatt-hours saved for a levelized cost of saved electricity.
+The levelized costs shown above include only the program administrator costs, not any additional costs paid by customers.

-Lawrence Berkeley National Laboratory considered the levelized program administrator cost of saved electricity for a variety of utility customer-funded efficiency program types from 2009 to 2015, finding that costs ranged from residential lighting rebate programs ($0.011 cents/kWh) to whole-home retrofits ($0.069/kWh).
-In addition to specific programs, the report also provides market sector-wide estimates (i.e. savings-weighted average cost of saved electricity values), by quantifying savings-weighted averages across the residential ($0.021/kWh, excluding low-income consumers)1 and commercial, industrial, and agricultural sectors ($0.025/kWh).2
+Lawrence Berkeley National Laboratory considered the levelized program administrator cost of saved electricity for a variety of utility ratepayer-funded efficiency program types in 2018, finding that costs ranged from residential lighting rebate programs (1.2 cents/kWh) to HVAC retrofits (8.6 cents/kWh).
+1

 13